colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-43-46-815032-c-crash-course-by-josh-lospinoso.md

 In this code snippet, we have a simple C++ program that prints "Hello, C++ Crash Course!" to the console using the `std::cout` statement.
 This is just a small taste of what you can expect to learn and achieve with the help of "C++ Crash Course".

 So, don't wait any longer.
-Dive into "C++ Crash Course" by Josh Lospinoso, and boost your C++ programming skills to new heights!
+Dive into "C++ Crash Course by Josh Lospinoso, and boost your C++ programming skills to new heights!

 **#Cplusplus #ProgrammingBooks**